-(f) RPAC Members ...
-Invited Members
+(f) RPAC Members Invited Members

-- There shall be one DTAC for each Ph.D. scholar. - The DTAC shall be constituted by the Director when the scholar submits the PhD Thesis for assessment. - The two external referees shall be selected by the Director, from a panel of TEN referees (Five from India and Five from abroad).
-These TWO External Referees will be requested for an assessment of the PhD Thesis, and one of these Referees will be invited for the final Thesis Defense and Viva-Voce Examination.
+- There shall be one DTAC for each Ph.D. scholar. - The DTAC shall be constituted by the Director when the scholar submits the Ph.D.
+Thesis for assessment. - The two external referees shall be selected by the Director, from a panel of TEN referees from the Institutions of India or abroad.
+These TWO External Referees will be requested for an assessment of the Ph.D.
+Thesis, and one of these Referees will be invited for the final Thesis Defense and Viva-Voce Examination.

-- (i) The two external referees will evaluate the Doctoral Thesis and send the report to Director. - (ii) DTAC will evaluate the research work and the Doctoral Thesis, based on the defense of the Thesis through an open seminar and viva-voce examination and send the report to Director through DRPC

-9.5 Research Guide:
+- (i) The two external referees will evaluate the Doctoral Thesis and send the report to Director. - (ii) DTAC will evaluate the research work and the Doctoral Thesis, based on the defense of the Thesis through an open seminar and viva-voce examination and send the report to Director through DRPC - 9.5 Research Guide:

-- i.
-He will guide the student to select a topic for research. - ii.
-He will suggest the courses for doctoral course work. - iii.
+- He will guide the student to select a topic for research. - He will suggest the courses for doctoral course work. - iii.
 He will monitor the progress of the student / scholar. - iv.
-He will suggest a Panel of Referees to the DRPC for RPAC and DTAC. - v.
-He will approve and forward all the applications of the student/scholar. - vi.
+He will suggest a Panel of Referees to the DRPC for RPAC and DTAC. - He will approve and forward all the applications of the student/scholar. - vi.
 He will provide or arrange for facilities to carry out research. - vii.
 In the event of leaving the Institute or away from the institute for a considerable period, he has to arrange for a Change of Research Guide as per Clause No: 4.5 above.

-NATIONAL INSTITUTE OF TECHNOLOGY KARNATAKA, SURATHKAL

-EODMG O EODMATEG

 FORMS & FORMATS

 Post Graduate and Research Programmes

-NATIONAL INSTITUTE OF TECHNOLOGY KARNATAKA, SURATHKAL Mangalore - 575025, India.
+NATIO: NAL INSTITUTE OF TECHNOLOGY KARNATAKA, SURATHKAL